 Railing system: Stainless Steel AISI 304/316 or painted carbon steel

-Carriage: Stainless steel AISI 304/316 or with Hardox impact plate
+Power: Stainless Steel AISI 304/316 or painted carbon steel with Hardox impact plate

 1. The M&W central control cabinet can exchange signals with the client’s control system.